-To prove the uniqueness, the key idea is to derive the main parts for $\psi_\varepsilon$ and $\nabla\psi_\varepsilon$ as precise as possible, which are to be obtained by several steps of approximation and bootstrap arguments.
-In this process, we also obtain a relationship of $\kappa$, $W$, $\sigma_\varepsilon$ and $z_1$, namely, an accurate version of Kelvin--Hicks formula \eqref{KH}. \begin{proposition} For steady vortex rings of small cross-section depicted in Proposition \ref{prop3-1}, the parameters $\kappa$, $W$, $\sigma_\varepsilon$, and $z_1$ satisfy
+To prove the uniqueness, the key idea is to obtain an estimate for the expansion of $\psi_\varepsilon$ as precise as possible, which are to be obtained by several steps of approximation and bootstrap procedure.
+In this process, we can also obtain a fine estimate for the circulation $\kappa$, traveling speed $W|\ln\varepsilon|$, cross-section parameter $\sigma_\varepsilon$ and the vortex ring center location $\boldsymbol q_\varepsilon=(q_\varepsilon,0)$, namely, an accurate version of Kelvin--Hicks formula \eqref{KH}. \begin{proposition} For steady vortex rings of small cross-section depicted in Proposition \ref{prop3-1}, the parameters $\kappa$, $W$, $\sigma_\varepsilon$, and $q_\varepsilon$ satisfy

 \end{proposition}